 The NYS Department of Civil Service reserves the right to reject for lateness or to accept applications filed after the advertised filing period.
 All statements you make on your application are subject to investigation.

 State agencies have an ongoing need for persons qualified for appointment to these positions.
 Therefore, the Department of Civil Service will accept applications at any time and will rate applications whenever additional eligibles are needed.
 In general, all applications received up to six weeks before a scheduled test date will be processed for that test date.
 Applications received afterward will be retained for the next scheduled rating.
-For information about these examinations, write to the NYS Department of Civil Service, c/o Staffing Section S-1, or call (518)473-9725.

 New York State is an Equal Opportunity Employer